gottacatchenall/ms_dispersal_diffusion_approximation/manuscript.md

 # Discussion

+When developing models to understand and predict how landscape structure effects ecological processes, diffusion can be a convenient abstraction to speed up computation in some cases.

+Here we show that diffusion can artificially synchronize dynamics across space.

+Spatial synchrony of population dynamics is generally of interest.
+Dispersal induced synchrony can increase population stability, up until a certain threshold where the dynamics become so highly synchronized that they increase extinction risk [@Abbott2011DisPar].

+The point goes beyond synchrony.
 The major point we intend to make here is that if one is developing an ecological model that involves organisms moving across space, it is imperative to test whether stochastic and diffusion dispersal produce similar results.
 Diffusion can often be a valuable abstraction that make computation faster.
-"Understanding the scope and proprer domain of each abstraction" [@Levins1972DiaBio] One way to view this is diffusion ignores temporal variation in dispersal.
+"Understanding the scope and proprer domain of each abstraction" [@Levins1987DiaBio] One way to view this is diffusion ignores temporal variation in dispersal.

 Another important consideration for this work is what is meant by a "location" within our model.
-Although we frame this in terms of habitat patches, what an individual point in a spatial network represents is a convenient abstract to represent the spatial dimension of ecologlcal processes.
+Although we frame this in terms of habitat patches, what an individual point in a spatial network represents is a convenient abstract to represent the spatial dimension of ecological processes.
 We argue the dispersal potential, by using probabilistic framework to represent dispersal, is a way to describe landscape structure at any scale.

 - Spatial graph models as tool for modeling ecological processes across space and as generative models.
 - Emergent properties and the role of stochasticity